barony of stoneywood

 The Mack family

 Since the last century the Barony is with the Mack family.
-After the father of the actual holder, Francis, renounced to the dignity the Barony was bestowed on Carlos (Charles) Henry Francis Mack of Stoneywood, Baron of Stoneywood and duly matriculated at Lord Lyon’s Court in Edinburgh.
+After the father of the actual holder, Francis, renounced to the dignity the Barony was bestowed on Charles Carlos Henry Mack of Stoneywood, Lord Baron of Stoneywood and duly matriculated at Lord Lyon's Court in Edinburgh.
 Letters Patent were issued on January 22nd, 2001 signed by Lord Lyon King of Arms, Sir Malcolm Innes of Edingight.
 The origins of the Mack family are in Northumberland (Berwick-upon-Tweed) and Scottish Borders (Jedburgh, Kelso).

 STONEYWOOD